CESNET/metacentrum-user-docs/docs/software/sw-list/gatk.md

     module avail gatk/

 [Genome Analysis Toolkit](https://gatk.broadinstitute.org/hc/en-us) is a generic tool for pairwise sequence comparison.
-It allows you to align sequences using a many alignment models, either exhaustive dynamic programming or a variety of heuristics.
+It allows you to align sequences using many alignment models, either exhaustive dynamic programming or a variety of heuristics.

 ## Usage

-In the `qsub` command is necessary to specify parameter `ompthreads` to allow run on multiple threads, e.g. (for 8 threads run):
+In the `qsub` command, it is necessary to specify the parameter `ompthreads` to allow a run on multiple threads, e.g. (for eight threads):

     qsub -l select=1:ncpus=8:ompthreads=8:mem=...

+### Versions 4*

+GATK 4 has a wrapper script, `gatk`, which significantly simplifies commands.

+    gatk --help    # to print help
+    gatk --list    # to list all available tools inside the toolkit

+Command example:

+    gatk --java-options "-Xmx20G" HaplotypeCaller -R reference.fasta -I input.bam -O output.vcf

+The `-Xmx` memory option represents the amount of memory used only by the java process.
+However, the user must request more memory from PBS to cover all other processes outside of java.
+For example, for `-Xmx20g`, reserve `mem=30gb` from PBS.

+### Version 3.8-0 and older

-Initialization makes available also java 7 (or java 8 for version 3.7 and 3.8) and system variable `$GATK` pointing into GATK install dir.
+Initialization also makes java/opendjk and system variable `$GATK` available pointing into the GATK install directory.
 Usage of one of the tools with sample data (not for version 3.8-0):

-    java -Xmx2g -jar "$GATK"/GenomeAnalysisTK.jar -T CountReads -R "$GATK"/resources/exampleFASTA.fasta -I "$GATK"/resources/exampleBAM.bam
+    java -Xmx20g -jar "$GATK"/GenomeAnalysisTK.jar -T CountReads -R "$GATK"/resources/exampleFASTA.fasta -I "$GATK"/resources/exampleBAM.bam

-During large data processing, some problems with size of tmp directory can occurs (and can lead to the end of job or significant slowdown).
-In this case, add parameter -Djava.io.tmpdir="${SCRATCHDIR}"/tmp into java command.
+During large data processing, some problems with the size of the `tmp` directory can occur (and can lead to the end of a job or a significant slowdown).
+In this case, add the parameter `-Djava.io.tmpdir="${SCRATCHDIR}"/tmp` into the java command.

-List of tools and version check:
+List of tools and version check (for version 4.4.0.0):

 ```
-java -Xmx2g -jar "$GATK"/GenomeAnalysisTK.jar --help
+java -jar "$GATK"/GenomeAnalysisTK.jar --help
-java -Xmx2g -jar "$GATK"/GenomeAnalysisTK.jar --version
+java -jar "$GATK"/GenomeAnalysisTK.jar --version
 ```